arrland/strategy-game-smart-contracts/DOCS/PRD-missios.md

 Resources: Food, Citrus, and RUM (the same as every mission cost, but one way only)

+0.5 citrus or 0.02 crate-packed citrus per day of travel multiplied by number of ship crew (nft pirates and non nft crew) standard food ration (medium) per day of travel multiplied by number of ship crew(nft pirates and non nft crew) (coconuts or crate-packed coconuts, barrelled fish or barrelled meat - it cannot be loose fish or meat)

 Time: Based on distance (mission duration, but one way onky)